wcravens/Antons_OpenGL_Tutorials/doc/OpenGL_4_Shaders.md

 It's worth remembering that we only *draw* one mesh at a time.
 Thus keeping the number of meshes drawn per-scene can be beneficial.

+## Difference between fragments and pixels.

+Pixels are individual elements of the final 2D image that we draw to our screen.
+Fragments are pixel sized areas of a virtual surface in our projection.
+Fragment Shaders determine the final color of every fragment.
+There could be several of them overlapping each other for any given picture.
+All of these fragements are drawn - even the hidden ones.

+All fragements are drawn and written into the framebuffer image that will be displayed as the final pixels.
+If depth testing is enabled then fragments that are *on top of* other fragments will overwrite them in the buffers.
+Some GPUs are smart enough to catch this and skip drawing *hidden* fragments.
+But this is difficult in practice, and so we will end up executing huge numbers of redundant fragment shaders.